 June 5, 1967: "Coos Forest Protective Association lookout stations are gradually being manned as winds and warm weather begin drying out the forests, it was announced today.
 The Kelly Butte lookout station has been opened and others will be manned shortly."
 (The World)

-2008: The lookout was declared unsafe and removed, making way for a Forest Watch camera fire detection system, which was moved to Ivers Peak because of overlapping of seen area with the Old Blue camera station.
+2008: The lookout declared unsafe and removed, making way for a Forest Watch camera fire detection system, which was moved to Ivers Peak because of overlapping of seen area with the Old Blue camera station.